U.N. nuclear chief defies pressure, takes on Iran

 In doing so, Amano, head of the International Atomic Energy Agency, is likely to please the Western states which helped secure his job two years ago but may also draw accusations of pro-U.S. bias from those sympathetic to Iran.

-This week's report by the U.N. nuclear watchdog, which offered its clearest case to date of military dimensions to Iran's nuclear programme [ID:nL6E7M84XI], underlined the veteran Japanese diplomat's no-nonsense approach to the sensitive issue.
+This week's report by the U.N. nuclear watchdog, which offered its clearest case to date of military dimensions to Iran's nuclear program, underlined the veteran Japanese diplomat's no-nonsense approach to the sensitive issue.

 The hard-hitting document also suggests differences in style between Amano, 64, and his predecessor Mohamed ElBaradei, who was regarded with deep suspicion by Washington and Tel Aviv.